zambrovski/archive-camunda-bpm-swagger/README.md

 **Features:**

-* Provides a Swagger OpenSpec API documentation of Camunda BPM Engine REST.
+* Provides a Swagger OpenAPI Spec documentation of Camunda BPM Engine REST.
 * Provides Swagger UI archive which can be used to explore the API.
 * Supports Camunda BPM Engine 7.8